25 of the best resin moulds UK – your ultimate guide to resin casting moulds

 Horoscope resin mould

-This great beginner pedant jewellery kit for resin making comes with all the molds and studs you need to make your own eye catching necklaces.
-It even comes with a drill so you can insert the metal hardware you need to wear your finished resin creations.
+This great beginner pedant jewellery kit for resin making comes with all the moulds and studs you need to make your own eye-catching necklaces or earrings.

 Earring resin moulds kit